allenai/ai2thor-colab/README.md

 pip install ai2thor_colab
 ```

+#### 🔥 Start X Server

-**Start X Server.** AI2-THOR requires an X Server to run on a Linux machine.
+AI2-THOR requires an X Server to run on a Linux machine.
 It allows us to open a Unity window where we can render scenes and observe images.
 Colab runs Linux, but it does not start an X Server by default.
 Using `ai2thor_colab.start_xserver()`, we can install all required xserver dependencies and start it up:

 ```python
 import ai2thor_colab